jatinshrivas/Docker_G23AI2094/README.md

-## G23AI2094
+## Jatin Shrivas -  G23AI2094
 Assignment1

-Clone the project into local
+Clone the project into local and install for Docker

 Install all the npm packages.
 Go into the project folder and type the following command to install all npm packages